wajdihajji/gvmd-pg/INSTALL.md

 clients like the Greenbone Security Assistant (GSA).

 Also, the new user can change their password via GSA.

+## Keeping the feeds up-to-date

+The `SCAP` and `CERT` Feeds should be kept up-to-date by calling the following scripts regularely (e.g. via a cron entry):

+    greenbone-scapdata-sync
+    greenbone-certdata-sync

+Please note: The `CERT` feed sync depends on data provided by the `SCAP` feed and should be called after syncing the latter.

+## Configure the default OSPD scanner socket path

+By default, Manager tries to connect to the default OSPD scanner via the following path:

+    /tmp/ospd.sock

+If this path doesn't match your setup you need to change the socket path accordingly.

+Get the UUID of the `OpenVAS Default` scanner:

+    gvmd --get-scanners

+Update the path (example, path needs to be adapted accordingly):

+    gvmd --modify-scanner=<uuid of OpenVAS Default scanner> --scanner-host=<install-prefix>/var/run/ospd.sock

 ## Logging Configuration